Get answers for your health queries from top Doctors for FREE!

 Can stress exacerbate back pain associated with an enlarged prostate?

 Stress causes your muscles to tense.
-Stress also leads to a decrease in zinc levels in your body.
-Zinc is a very important element for the prostate gland.
-Zinc is found in the prostate gland more than any other gland of the body.
-A deficiency of zinc in the prostate gland causes prostate gland enlargement.
-This causes enlarged prostate back pain.
-Hence, stress can worsen prostate gland enlargement further exacerbating the back pain.
+It also leads to a decrease in zinc levels in your body.
+Zinc is a very important element for the prostate gland, which is found in it more than any other gland of the body.
+A deficiency of zinc in the prostate gland causes prostate gland enlargement, which causes enlarged prostate back pain.
+Hence, stress can worsen prostate gland enlargement, further exacerbating the back pain.

-During stress, the body starts releasing DHT and testosterone in the body.
+During stress, the body starts releasing DHT and testosterone.
 Excess of these hormones causes prostate gland enlargement.
 Also, adrenaline released during stressful situations can cause constriction in the bladder and prostate muscles.
 This worsens the enlarged prostate back pain in men.

 To know how you can manage back pain, continue reading!!